motion-development/rick-api-docs/01_introduction.md

 \*The banner sizes are limited to: 500, 1000, 1500.

 The assets are served from `https://r.mtdv.me/assets` and the full URI for an image would be `https://r.mtdv.me/assets/{uri}`.
 To request a specific size of an image, you can add the `?size={size}` query parameter to the URI.
 The server may respond with a `400: Bad Request` if the requested size is not supported, or `404: Not Found` if the image does not exist.
-To request a specific size of an image, you can add the `?size={size}` query parameter to the uri.
-The server may respond with a `400: Bad Request` if the requested size is not supported, or `404: Not Found` if the image does not exist.

 ## CDN